 – Bean’s Cafe Founding Documents, 1979

-Aside from serving meals twice a day to those in need, we also provide a variety of support services:
+Aside from serving meals three times a day and providing shelter to those in need, we also provide a variety of support services:

-We provide a warm breakfast and lunch to anyone in need 365 days a year.
+We provide three meals a day to anyone in need 365 days a year.
 Not all of our clients are homeless – many individuals struggle to make ends meet, and Bean’s Cafe offers a place where they can receive a free meal without judgement.

 Child Nutrition Program

-- Basic Necessities: grab a pair of socks, a bar of soap, or even cough drops in our office inside the Cafe.
+- Basic Necessities: Grab a pair of socks, a bar of soap, or even cough drops

-- Housing Specialists: Our upstairs office is home to two housing specialists from a partner agency who work with clients to find appropriate permanent accommodations.
+- Housing Specialists: We work with specialists from a partner agency who work with clients to find appropriate permanent accommodations

 Thousands of Anchorage children are considered at-risk of not having enough food.
-Last year, The Children’s Lunchbox served 200,000 meals to 3,000 kids.
+Annually The Children’s Lunchbox serves more than 200,000 meals to more than 3,000 kids.

 Bean’s Cafe has a history of helping those in need.
 Whether you’re a client or volunteer, we’d like to hear your history.